japila-books/apache-spark-internals/docs/network/ManagedBuffer.md

 * `MessageWithHeader` is requested to `retain`

-* `ShuffleBlockFetcherIterator` is requested to xref:storage:ShuffleBlockFetcherIterator.adoc#sendRequest[send a remote shuffle block fetch request] and xref:storage:ShuffleBlockFetcherIterator.adoc#fetchLocalBlocks[fetchLocalBlocks]
+* `ShuffleBlockFetcherIterator` is requested to storage:ShuffleBlockFetcherIterator.md#sendRequest[send a remote shuffle block fetch request] and storage:ShuffleBlockFetcherIterator.md#fetchLocalBlocks[fetchLocalBlocks]

 | size
 a| [[size]]